 I benefited from free entry on my last night in Boston by sheer luck with my schedule.
 I thoroughly enjoyed the experience.

 The ground floor has old robots, while the upper level has several exhibits, including a fascinating one entitled Gestural Engineering: The Sculpture of Arthur Ganson.

 If you can't make it on the last Sunday of the month, adult admission is $10.

 There you have it, an extensive list featuring dozens of free things to do in Boston.

 About half the ideas are along The Freedom Trail, with the rest being spread around downtown Boston and Cambridge.

-I'm confident it's enough to keep any first-time visitor busy for a long weekend, if not a full week.
+I'm confident it's enough to keep any first-time visitor busy.